presbrey/aichat/README.md

 ### Chat Methods

-- `AddMessage(msg *Message) bool`: Add a Message, returns true if added
+- `AddMessage(msg *Message)`: Add a Message to the chat
+- `AddMessageOnce(msg *Message)`: Add a Message to the chat (idempotent)
 - `AddRoleContent(role string, content any) *Message`: Add a message with any role and content, returns the created message
 - `AddUserContent(content any) *Message`: Add a user message, returns the created message
 - `AddAssistantContent(content any) *Message`: Add an assistant message, returns the created message
 - `AddToolRawContent(name string, toolCallID string, content any) *Message`: Add a tool message with raw content, returns the created message
-- `AddToolContent(name string, toolCallID string, content any) *Message`: Add a tool message with JSON-encoded content if needed, returns the created message
+- `AddToolContent(name string, toolCallID string, content any) error`: Add a tool message with JSON-encoded content if needed, returns error if JSON marshaling fails
-- `AddAssistantToolCall(toolCalls []*ToolCall) *Message`: Add an assistant message with tool calls, returns the created message
+- `AddAssistantToolCall(toolCalls []ToolCall) *Message`: Add an assistant message with tool calls, returns the created message
 - `ClearMessages()`: Remove all messages from the chat
 - `LastMessage() *Message`: Get the most recent message
 - `LastMessageRole() string`: Get the role of the most recent message